JonathanFrias/server-setup/README.md

 #This project allows me to quickly deploy a server.

 #Usage:

-wget gofrias.com/arch-setup #Just a helper bash script to install git and clone this repo
+Use helper bash script to install git and clone this repo curl gofrias.com/arch-setup | bash

-sh arch-setup
 wait a bit.
 Arch is installed

 cd server-setup/modules/

-run custom modules
+install modules